caddyserver/website/src/docs/markdown/profiling.md

 CPU profiles help you understand where the Go program is spending most of its scheduled time on the processor.

-However, there is no plaintext form for these, so we'll use `go tool pprof` commands to help us read them in the next section.
+However, there is no plaintext form for these, so in the next section, we'll use `go tool pprof` commands to help us read them.

 To download a CPU profile, make a request to `/debug/pprof/profile?seconds=N`, where N is the number of seconds over which you want to collect the profile.
+During CPU profile collection, program performance may be mildly impacted.
+(Other profiles have virtually no performance impact.)

-It should download a binary file, aptly named `profile`.
+When completed, it should download a binary file, aptly named `profile`.
+Then we need to examine it.

 ## `go tool pprof`

-Go comes with a profile analysis tool called pprof.
-We'll use it to read the CPU profile as an example, but you can use it with any kind of profile.
+We'll use Go's built-in profile analyzer to read the CPU profile as an example, but you can use it with any kind of profile.

 Run this command (replacing "profile" with the actual filepath if different), which opens an interactive prompt: